abinit/abinit/doc/mkdocs-developers/markdown.md

 In a nutshell, **prepend** a `../` to the relative path you would use inside the shell to specify the location of that resource with respect to the present page.

-For istance, to build a Bootstrap carousel in this page using the images located in the `~abinit/doc/tutorials/bse_assets/` directory, one should use:
+For instance, to build a Bootstrap carousel in this page using the images located in the `~abinit/doc/tutorials/bse_assets/` directory, one should use:

 ```html